Meaning Nature And Scope Of Jurisprudence Overview

 - Ethics believes that No law is good unless it is based on sound principles of human value.

-- Jurisprudence and Economics– Economics studies man’s efforts in satisfying his wants and producing and distributing wealth.
-Both Jurisprudence and Economics are sciences and both aim to regulate lives of the people.
-Both of them try to develop the society and improve life of an individual.
+Economics studies man’s efforts in satisfying his wants and producing and distributing wealth.
+Both Jurisprudence and Economics are sciences and both aim to regulate the lives of the people.
+Both of them try to develop the society and improve the life of an individual.
 Karl Marx was a pioneer in this regard.

-- Jurisprudence and History– History studies past events.
-Development of Law for administration of justice becomes sound if we know the history and background of legislations and the way law has evolved.
+History studies past events.
+Development of Law for the administration of justice becomes sound if we know the history and background of legislation and the way law has evolved.
 The branch is known as Historical Jurisprudence.

-6. Jurisprudence and Politics– In a politically organized society, there are regulations and laws which lay down authoritatively what a man may and may not do.
-Thus, there is a deep connected between politics and Jurisprudence.
+In a politically organized society, there are regulations and laws which lay down authoritatively what a man may and may not do.
+Thus, there is a deep connection between politics and Jurisprudence.